ratzushca/ToDoApp/README.md

 # ToDoApp

-This is a simple ToDo Application that helps the user to log tasks that he/she can mark as completed or deletem entirely.
+This is a simple ToDo Application that helps the user to log tasks that he/she can mark as completed or delete them entirely.

 ToDo app was built using vinilla Javascript, HTML and CSS.